gregheffner/gregheffner.github.io/README.md

 ## Redirect Information

-If you've landed on this GitHub page, you're likely looking for [Greg Heffner's personal website](https://greg.heffner.live).
+If you've landed on this GitHub page, you're likely looking into how I did the redirect to [Greg Heffner's personal website](https://greg.heffner.live).

-Please click the link above to be redirected to the correct site.

-If not please feel free to check out my repos I am working on.

-Thank you!

-## To find out how this redirect works:
+## Details:

 This line specifies the character encoding for the HTML document. utf-8 supports all characters and symbols in Unicode.